quii/learn-go-with-tests/reading-files.md

 ## Write the test first

 We should keep scope as small and useful as possible.
-A good start to give us confidence is to prove that we can read all the files in a directory.
+If we prove that we can read all the files in a directory, that will be a good start.
+This will give us confidence in the software we're writing.
 We can check that the count of `[]Post` returned is the same as the number of files in our fake file system.

 Create a new project to work through this chapter.

 - `mkdir blogposts`
 - `cd blogposts`
 - `go mod init github.com/{your-name}/blogposts`
-- `touch blogposts_test.go`.
+- `touch blogposts_test.go`

 ```go
 package blogposts_test